cwalker226/Cangaroo/README.md

 `DB_NAME=cangaroo_db`

+If you are running on Heroku, add this Heroku environment variable config to your app:

+`NODE_ENV=production`

+Add a new JawsDB MySQL addon to your Heroku app.
+This creates the `JAWSDB_URL` environment variable config for your app on Heroku.
+On your development system, to connect to the production database you can add the same `JAWSDB_URL` environment variable to your .env file and control its use with `NODE_ENV=production` in your local .env.
+The default NODE_ENV is development.

-Create the database using MySQL Workbench or other client by running the following command:
+Create the database by running the following command using MySQL Workbench or other MySQL client:

 `CREATE DATABASE cangaroo_db;`

+If you're seeding Heroku's database, you need to set your NODE_ENV=production in .env as above.

 Seed the database with:
+`sequelize db:seed --seed 00_essentials-products-seed-file.js`
+`sequelize db:seed --seed 01_essentials-inventories-seed-file.js`

+Or for testing:
 `sequelize db:seed:all`

 ## Usage